Great news, your latest pitch was a huge success, and you’ve landed a new client!

 A welcome packet can neatly contain all of the information you’ve gathered from the onboarding questionnaire and the other steps in this process.

-This document includes all the relevant information a client needs to know in one handy place.
+This document includes all the relevant information a client needs in one place.

-It also provides a reference for you and your team to reflect on the client’s expectations and any logistics you’ve agreed on during the onboarding process.
+It also serves as a reference for you and your team to review the client’s expectations and the logistics you agreed on during onboarding.

-Feel free to mix up the medium here: 69% of people say that they feel more video should be used in the onboarding process.
+Feel free to use a different medium here.
+In 2026, 69% of people say that they feel more video should be used in the onboarding process.

 You should include information like:

-Sendible has a plethora of features that will make you fall in love with social media management again.
+Sendible offers a wide range of features that will make you fall in love with social media management again, including generating easy-to-understand social media reports.

 And not just you, but your clients, too!

-So let's dive into a select few that we think you'll love:
+So let's dive into a select few features that we know you'll love:

 Client Connect helps you build trust from the start.
-This handy feature allows your new clients to share social media credentials without making you an admin by adding their social media profiles to your Sendible dashboard for added security.
+This handy feature lets your new clients share social media credentials without making you an admin, and adds their social media profiles to your Sendible dashboard for added security.

 Empower your clients or junior team members with access to your social media content creation.
 No need to worry about mishaps—introduce them to Content Library roles.